salmanalibanani/salmanalibanani.com/content/post/about.md

 ![Salman Ali Banani](/img/about/salman.jpg)

-I am a Senior Consultant at <a href="https://purple.telstra.com" target="_blank">Telstra Purple</a>, one of the top IT consulting firms in Australia.
+I am a Lead Consultant at <a href="https://purple.telstra.com" target="_blank">Telstra Purple</a>, one of the top IT consulting firms in Australia.
 I specialize in web development using ASP.NET MVC, JavaScript, HTML, CSS etc.

 I live in Sydney, Australia with my family.